redis-field-engineering/redis-connect-dist/connectors/mssql/README.md

 ![Redis Connect high-level Architecture](/docs/images/RedisConnect_Arch.png)
 <b>Redis Connect high-level Architecture Diagram</b>

-RedisConnect has a cloud-native shared-nothing architecture which allows any cluster node (RedisConnect Instance) to perform either/both Job Management and Job Execution functions.
-It is implemented and compiled in JAVA, which deploys on a platform-independent JVM, allowing RedisConnect instances to be agnostic of the underlying operating system (Linux, Windows, Docker Containers, etc.) Its lightweight design and minimal use of infrastructure-resources avoids complex dependencies on other distributed platforms such as Kafka and ZooKeeper.
-In fact, most uses of RedisConnect will only require the deployment of a few JVMs to handle Job Execution and Job Management with high-availability.
+Redis Connect has a cloud-native shared-nothing architecture which allows any cluster node (Redis Connect Instance) to perform either/both Job Management and Job Execution functions.
+It is implemented and compiled in JAVA, which deploys on a platform-independent JVM, allowing Redis Connect instances to be agnostic of the underlying operating system (Linux, Windows, Docker Containers, etc.) Its lightweight design and minimal use of infrastructure-resources avoids complex dependencies on other distributed platforms such as Kafka and ZooKeeper.
+In fact, most uses of Redis Connect will only require the deployment of a few JVMs to handle Job Execution and Job Management with high-availability.

 <p>
-On their own RedisConnect instances are stateless therefore require Redis to manage Job Management and Job Execution state - such as checkpoints, claims, optional intermediary data storage, etc. With this design, RedisConnect instances can fail/failover without risking data loss, duplication, and/or order.
-As long as another RedisConnect instance is actively available to claim responsibility for Job Execution, or can be recovered, it will pick up from the last recorded checkpoint.
+On their own Redis Connect instances are stateless therefore require Redis to manage Job Management and Job Execution state - such as checkpoints, claims, optional intermediary data storage, etc. With this design, Redis Connect instances can fail/failover without risking data loss, duplication, and/or order.
+As long as another Redis Connect instance is actively available to claim responsibility for Job Execution, or can be recovered, it will pick up from the last recorded checkpoint.

 <h5>Redis Connect Components</h5>